amm414/amm414/README.md

   + Data Science techniques utilizing Python.
 Primarily to analyze education and income/wealth data from the Census and Bureau of Labor Statistics.
   I have worked previous projects that utilized R, but I am trying to familiarize myself with Python's many libraries for data science.

+- My Future Plans:

+  + Utilize **Django** as backend framework for my website using RESTful API to manage interactions from frontend and users with backend and database.
+This migration from Flask to Django will take time.
+I hope to finish the migration by sometime in November (basically 2-3 months depending on other commitments).

+  +  Improve the Agent-Based Modeling framework I am developing.
+I will release it as a seperate GitHub Repo and link it above.
+This is a personal interest of mine as it combines economics, macro-level trends, statistics and probability, and artificial intelligence.
+Additionally, there is not much open-source content for me to rely on, meaning I often am implementing not many others have done before me.

+  +  Start my academic blog posts focusing on wage/income, wealth, education, economic growth, level of country's citizen satistifaction, and other macroeconomic metrics.
+Namely, I will focus on Education, Majors, and Degrees VS Wage, Income, and Wealth.

+  + Improve my Website Tracker Application for managing the content updates, content metadata (like descriptions), bug reports, feature requests, users, and development log (new component).
+This will be done as I transition over to Django.

+  + Frontend revitalized!
+I will refactor my frontend and content on the website as I transition to Django.
+I will initially use a similar frontend templating language similar to Jinja for Flask applications.
+This will be done when the Django application is launched.

+  + Frontend Upgrade!
+I hope to eventually implement a React (most likely; possibly Vue) frontend to connect to the Restful API.
+This task will take time and most likely will be for next year.
+Largely depends on time commitments, how involved my content gets (like agent-based modeling and analyzing economic data), and the amount of time it takes to transition to Django.